March 28, 2021

 SAM and ADDIE are methodologies.
 They are both used to develop and create learning solutions for a better learning experience.

 ADDIE is an acronym for Analyze, Design, Develop, Implement, Evaluate.
 It is described as a “waterfall approach” since you basically flow from one step to another in succession.
-For an excellent discussion of ADDIE, check out this article.
+For an excellent discussion of the ADDIE model, check out this article.

 The SAM acronym comes from Successive Approximation Model.
 I must admit that the first time I read about SAM, I found the name confusing, even off-putting.
 ADDIE I was able to understand right away.
 SAM left me with questions.

 Actually, though, SAM is a very easy model to understand.
-The three components are Analyze, Design, Develop, and you work through them in a circular fashion.
+The three components are Analyze, Design, Develop, and work through them in a circular fashion.

 The idea is that you Successively (repeatedly) cycle through these three elements until you Approximate your product.
 In other words, you get your product “as right” as possible.

 For those who like this methodology (now known as SAM!) but want something more involved, there is SAM2—more steps and more phases.

 Have you got an LMS (Learning Management System)?
-If you do, you are in luck because your LMS has features which can make following SAM a snap.
+If you do, you are in luck because your LMS has learning technology features that can make following SAM a snap.
 If not, check one out here.